johnlarson/blu/docs/user-guide/client-side-rendering.rst

 7. This causes an alert modal to pop up in front of the page with the provided message.
 8. The user can then dismiss the alert modal.

+.. note:: :func:`use_effect <blu.use_effect>` is a special type of function used in React called a *hook*.
+There are specific rules you have to follow when using hooks.
+See :ref:`Hooks` for more details.

 .. note::